 I interviewed Wendy Stanley, the Director of Asia Program Social Services from the Gladney Center for Adoption, regarding the Ambassadors of Love trip that took place during November 22-30 of 2019.
 Volunteers stayed with children in the Jiangxi Province on the eastern seaboard of China, an urban center.
 Visitors stayed in the same hotel as children available for adoption, although orphanages themselves were not visited during the trip.
 Children stayed in separate rooms with their Chinese caregivers.
 Arrangements were made for their food, housing, and transportation.

-Americans were counseled beforehand in order to balance expectations and prepare for children’s social and emotional needs.
+Americans were counseled beforehand to balance expectations and prepare for children’s social and emotional needs.
 The ages of children ranged from 2 to 12.

 “Volunteers visited with eight children over the course of five days,” she explained.
 “They spent the better part of the day with them.
 Kids and volunteers participated in circle time, dance time, and movement activities.
 They also went on local, accessible field trips that included parks, zoos, and the mall.”